a-bakos/books-courses/README.md

 # MY HOME TECH LIBRARY
 List of the books currently existing in my tech library, items that are on the way, and a collection of titles to be grabbed.
-This includes books that are about IT or related to it in some ways, and books that are important to my professional & career goals from a tech view.
+This includes books that are about IT or related to it in some ways, and books that are important to my professional & career goals.

 ## BOOKS